alxshelepenok/lumen/content/posts/fleek-network-getting-started-guide.md

 On the other hand, content delivery services depend on costly infrastructure that requires a significant number of resources.
 Traditionally these are dispersed geographically but more commonly located in convenient regions for the business; that is, a resolver might only find a content delivery node close to you sometimes.

-Most Web 3 services have their client-facing interfaces hosted and delivered through centralized host providers and traditional content delivery networks, breaking the trust upfront and causing immense disappointment to the end user.
+Most web3 services have their client-facing interfaces hosted and delivered through centralized host providers and traditional content delivery networks, breaking the trust upfront and causing immense disappointment to the end user.

-Since decentralized storage is a reality, a decentralized content delivery network can help achieve the goal of providing a fully decentralized Web 3 application.
+Since decentralized storage is a reality, a decentralized content delivery network can help achieve the goal of providing a fully decentralized web3 application.

 ***